uclahs-cds/docker-SomaticSniper/README.md

-# docker-tool_name
+# docker-SomaticSniper
-Template Repository for the Boutros Lab Dockerfiles based on the bl-base image.
+Somatic Sniper is a tool to identify somatic point mutations in whole genome sequencing data.
+It employs a Bayesian comparision of the genotype likelihoods in the tumor and normal samples.

-The bl-base image is located in the Boutros Lab Docker Hub repo: https://hub.docker.com/repository/docker/blcdsdockerregistry/bl-base
+The UCLA-CDS's SomaticSniper image is located in the Boutros Lab Docker Hub repository: xxxxxxxx

 # Documentation
 Docker introduction [here](https://confluence.mednet.ucla.edu/display/BOUTROSLAB/Docker+Introduction)